 Students in Recycling Club learn about being good stewards of the environment by reducing, recycling, and repurposing materials.
 The majority of STEM challenges use recyclable materials.
 Fifth grade students volunteer to gather recyclable paper and requested STEM recyclables from home once a week from classrooms.
 Additionally, they help advertise the Earth Day Book Exchange, an annual event targeted at reusing childhood literature.

 Media Club offers fifth grade students an opportunity to produce the morning news.
 Enrichment opportunities include serving as anchors, camera operators, directors, and producers.
-Sponsors: Mrs. Baker, Mrs. Beasley, and Mrs. Cox.
+Sponsors: Mrs. Moran and Mrs. Beasley.